oscarlab/graphene-tests/label_image_lite/README.md

-This example demonstrates how to run Tensorflow Lite's label_image example on Graphene.
+This example demonstrates how to run Tensorflow (v1.9) Lite's label_image example on Graphene.

+Tested on Ubuntu 16.04 with Graphene's chiache/glibc-2.23 branch.
+Building Tensorflow on Ubuntu 16.04 creates dependencies on this newer glibc.

 Install build dependencies with `make install-dependencies-ubuntu`.